 Garner is a medium-sized town located in the state of North Carolina.
 With a population of 28,776 people and nine constituent neighborhoods, Garner is the 33rd largest community in North Carolina.

-Garner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Garner is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Garner is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Garner who work in office and administrative support (13.30%), sales jobs (11.04%), and management occupations (11.04%).
+There are especially a lot of people living in Garner who work in office and administrative support (13.52%), sales jobs (12.61%), and management occupations (10.43%).

 Also of interest is that Garner has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Garner in 2010 was $27,926, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $111,704 for a family of four.
+The per capita income in Garner in 2010 was $28,973, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $115,892 for a family of four.
 However, Garner contains both very wealthy and poor people as well.

 Garner is an extremely ethnically-diverse town.
 The people who call Garner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garner residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Garner include German, Irish, Italian, and Scottish.
+Garner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.49% of the town’s residents.
+Important ancestries of people in Garner include German, Irish, Scottish, and Italian.

 The most common language spoken in Garner is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Arabic.